CTPSSTAFF/historical-transportation-map/README.md

         * (2-1-2) download_button_div - contains download button
     * (2-2) output_body
         * (2-2-1) <table> containing text and links displayed for current year

-## Main UI Control
-The user interface of the application is controlled by a single [noUiSlider](https://refreshless.com/nouislider/) control.
-All the logic for the application is contained in the JavaScript (JS) source file __js/historical_map.js__.
-The noUiSlider control is configured and initialzed in the JS function _initialize_.
-Aside from initialization work, the on-change event-handler for the noUiSlider control, _sliderHandler_, handles the lion's share of the "work" done by the application.

-## External Dependencies
-The application depends upon the following external JavaScript libraries:
-1. d3.js version 6.3.1 - used for reading/parsing of CSV files
-2. jQuery.js version 1.12.4 - supports DOM manipulation
-3. lodash.js version 4.17.15 - provides functional programming utilities
-4. noUiSlider version 14.6.3 - main UI control